fsantanna/fsantanna.github.io/Pingus/button.md

 including the class hierarchy.
 For instance, we started examining the `PingusMenu` implementing the main menu, which extends the `GUIScreen` in the dispatching path.
-This is only for redrawing, as the `update` dispatch goes through a similar hierarchy.
+This all only for redrawing, as the `update` dispatch goes through a similar hierarchy.

 ---